 Getting around Houston

 METRORail offers convenient and accessible service within the heart of the city between downtown Houston and NRG Park, including the Museum District and Texas Medical Center.
-Two additional lines connect the Theater District with BBVA Compass Stadium and destinations east of downtown.
+Two additional lines connect the Theater District with PNC Stadium and destinations east of downtown.
 Click here for route and fare information.

 Find low-cost ways to get around Houston down below.